brurucy/chord_golang/README.md

 ### What needs to be done

 - [X] Fix Closest hop, take a better look at it, kinda messy, update it with the new correct distance function
-- [X] Fix AddShortcut, make it linear
+- [ ] Fix AddShortcut, make it linear.
 - [X] Fix findValue and find predecessor, it's probably fucked up
 - [ ] Let's use a list of successor instead of Succ and SuccSucc pointers
 - [ ] Stabilize, make sure that every time that the SUCC is updated, SUCCSUCC points to the SUCC of the SUCC, i.e if we add 7 between 5 and 17, then the succ of 5 is 7, and the succ succ is not gonna be 22, but 17 instead.